datawire/forge/README.md

 really hard to replicate if you want to spin the service mesh up in another cluster.

-Forge provides a convenient and easy primitive that makes this consistent, fast, and safe, and *repeatable*.
-Forge sits in the middle of all these and provides a fast, consistent, and safe way to keep all of these in sync.
+Skunkworks provides a convenient and easy primitive that makes this consistent, fast, and safe, and *repeatable*.
+Skunkworks sits in the middle of all these and provides a fast, consistent, and safe way to keep all of these in sync.

 ## Installing

 ```
-curl -sL https://raw.githubusercontent.com/datawire/forge/master/install.sh | INSTALL_DIR=${HOME}/forge sh
+curl -sL https://raw.githubusercontent.com/datawire/skunkworks/master/install.sh | INSTALL_DIR=${HOME}/skunkworks sh
 ```

 ## Getting Started

-Forge can automatically pull the source code for all the services necessary to run your whole mesh.
+Skunkworks can automatically pull the source code for all the services necessary to run your whole mesh.
 You can try this with the twitface
 organization:

 ```
 mkdir work
 cd work
-forge pull twitface
+sw pull twitface
 ```

-*Note:* By default, forge operates on the current directory.
+*Note:* By default, skunkworks operates on the current directory.
 If you want you can pass an alternative directory via the --workdir parameter.

 *Note:* if you want to use a private organization, you will need to create and supply a github access token

-Forge can bake any containers not already in your registry:
+Skunkworks can bake any containers not already in your registry:

 ```
-forge bake registry.hub.docker.com/<repo> --user <docker-user> --password <docker-password>
+sw bake registry.hub.docker.com/<repo> --user <docker-user> --password <docker-password>
 ```

-Forge can push any containers not already in the registry:
+Skunkworks can push any containers not already in the registry:

 ```
-forge push registry.hub.docker.com/<repo> --user <docker-user> --password <docker-password>
+sw push registry.hub.docker.com/<repo> --user <docker-user> --password <docker-password>
 ```

-Forge can deploy all your services into kubernetes.
+Skunkworks can deploy all your services into kubernetes.
 This uses whatever cluster kubectl is currently pointing to, so lets do a dry-run first just to be safe:

 ```
-forge deploy registry.hub.docker.com/<repo> --dry-run
+sw deploy registry.hub.docker.com/<repo> --dry-run
 ```

 Do it for realz:

 ```
-forge deploy registry.hub.docker.com/<repo>
+sw deploy registry.hub.docker.com/<repo>
 ```

 That's it!
 This works the same way whether you have 5 services or
-50. You can use the command line version of forge to run your service mesh in your own isolated dev cluster, or you can deploy forge as a service and register a github hook to provide a complete deployment pipeline:
+50. You can use the command line version of skunkworks to run your service mesh in your own isolated dev cluster, or you can deploy skunkworks as a service and register a github hook to provide a complete deployment pipeline:

 ```
-forge serve
+sw serve XXX-TODO
 ```